Part 3 in a 3-Part Series on Content Marketing for the B2B Buyer’s Journey

 Decision stage buyer activities

 The buyer moves into the Decision stage once they know the best type of solution for solving their problem or opportunity for improvement.
 They are ready to buy, but haven’t decided exactly which vendor to use, but your company made their short list.
 During the Decision stage the buyer is typically researching their short list vendors online.
-The buyer wants to understand the specific products, services, and capabilities of each vendor on their short list to determine which vendor is the best fit for their needs.
+They want to understand which vendor’s specific products, services, and capabilities are the best fit for their needs.
 They are looking for content that helps them:

 - compare vendors and pricing

 - sell the solution internally to upper management (return on investment, ROI calculators)